qstackfield/lcac-governor/docs/short-explainer.md

 Console: https://console.atomlabs.app/console
 SDK: https://pypi.org/project/lcac-sdk/

-If you’re building autonomous systems, agents, safety layers, or enterprise AI infrastructure or you’re responsible for the failures when those systems drift — this will matter to you.
+If you’re building autonomous systems, agents, safety layers, or enterprise AI infrastructure or you’re responsible for the failures when those systems drift, this will matter to you.

 If you want a walkthrough, architecture deep dive, or acquisition conversation, message me.